debian-lxc/debian-lxc.github.io/_posts/2015-10-18-installation.md

 ## Optional: Create init scripts for lxc-autostart and lxc-net

-By default lxc package will install systemd services.
-If you replace ssytemd with sysvinit on the host, create these init scripts.
+By default lxc package will install systemd service units.
+If you replace ssytemd with sysvinit on the host, You need to create init scripts manually.

-``/etc/init.d/lxc-net``
+- Create ``/etc/init.d/lxc-net``

 ```
 #!/bin/bash